yamawakimiho/memo/README.md

 ## About the memo

 Memo is a flashcard-like web application built with Django, Django Rest Framework, jQuery and Bootstrap.
-You can create your own deck and also create flashcards you want to learn.
-The object of this application is to make larning interesting and fun.
+You can create your own deck and also create flashcards with about contents you want to learn.
+The object of this application is to make learning interesting and fun.

 You can check the deployed project [here](https://memo-memo.herokuapp.com/).

 Use the login credencial below to access the web application:
 ```